-An Exact Match Domain (EMD) is exactly what it sounds like.
+An Exact Match Domain (EMD) is precisely what it sounds like.
 It’s simply a domain name that is identical—or nearly identical—to a search phrase entered into Google.
-While EMDs aren’t inherently bad for SEO, in the past, site builders took advantage of EMDs to rank high with Google without putting forth any effort into content production or site creation.
-That is until the Exact Match Domain update rolled out and held all sites accountable for what they were producing, including those with an EMD.
+While EMDs aren’t inherently bad for SEO, in the past, site builders took advantage of EMDs to rank high with Google without putting any effort into content production or site creation.
+That is until the Exact Match Domain update rolled out and held all sites accountable for their production, including those with an EMD.

 Launch Date: September 27, 2012

 While EMDs were once the kings of the SERPs, this update has weeded out those sites Google deems low quality.
 There’s nothing unique about downranked EMDs; they simply aren’t following Google’s webmaster guidelines.
 Below are a few reasons why your site with an EMD might have a lower ranking than before:

 What’s your SEO strategy look like?
 Do you have one?
 Sites are constantly evolving and changing to match their target audience better.
 You’ll lose your ranking rather quickly if you’ve got bad or no SEO.